MatteoWohlrapp/mri-inr/README.md

   - `model_path`: Path to the model file for testing.

 ## Output
-All output files, including saved models and reconstructed images, are stored in a subdirectory withing the `output_name` directory specified by the `output_dir` argument within the configuration file.
+All output files, including saved models and reconstructed images, are stored in a subdirectory within the `output_name` directory specified by the `output_dir` argument within the configuration file.
 This allows for easy organization and retrieval of results from different runs.
-In there, you can find a folder for model checkpoints, snapshots of the current training and validation results, your tensorboard logs, a copy of the configuration file, information which files you trained the model on, and a progress overview.
-When testing, you will get an additional `test` folder which then includes visual samples, as well as a csv file and a summary of the results.
+You can find a folder for model checkpoints, snapshots of the current training and validation results, tensorboard logs, a copy of the configuration file, information on which files you trained the model on, and a progress overview.
+When testing, you will get an additional `test` folder, which then includes visual samples, a CSV file, and a summary of the results.

 ## Sources